tz-wrapped/tezos-btc/CONTRIBUTING.md

 We have a [Makefile](/Makefile) which provides shortcuts for the most common developers' activities, like building with flags suitable for development, testing, applying `stylish-haskell` and `hlint`, building Haddock documentation.
-Mentioned `Makefile` builds btg itself, and each extra package which has its own `Makefile`.
+Mentioned `Makefile` builds tzbtc itself, and each extra package which has its own `Makefile`.

 If you want to run test suite with additional options, set `TEST_ARGUMENTS` variable.